 Composer & Conductor

-Composer Brandon J. Rolle’s music embodies a spirit of innovation, fueled by curiosity and informed by both classical and experimental traditions.
-Incorporating psychoacoustics, sonology, and computer programming to help realize the deeply-immersive sound worlds of his works.
+Composer Brandon J. Rolle creates wildly inventive music, incorporating psychoacoustics, sonology, and computer programming to help realize the deeply-immersive sound worlds of his works.
 Fusing traditional and contemporary methods, his music investigates points of connection between old and new, structure and chaos, perception and deception.
-His diverse output includes orchestral, chamber, electro-acoustic, and intermedia music, which have been performed at festivals and concerts of new music across the United States and Europe.
+His diverse creative output includes orchestral, chamber, electro-acoustic, and intermedia music, which have been performed at festivals and concerts of new music across the United States and Europe.

-Rolle is based in Los Angeles, California where he currently works as a freelance composer and conductor, and teaches at the COLBURN SCHOOL CONSERVATORY OF MUSIC.
+Rolle is based in Los Angeles, California, where he works as a freelance composer and conductor, and teaches at the COLBURN SCHOOL CONSERVATORY OF MUSIC.
 An active member of the L.A.
 New Music Community, Rolle has served as Modern Music Writer for NewClassic.LA, as a part of the teams at Equal Sound and Brightwork New Music, and is currently Associate Director at Piano Spheres.
 Rolle holds a PhD from the University of California, Santa Barbara, and an MA from Mills College; his primary teachers Joel Feigin, Clarence Barlow, Pauline Oliveros, and Roscoe Mitchell.
-His compositions and are published by Precious Noise Music.
+His music is registered with ASCAP and published by Precious Noise Music.
 Rolle is represented by BLACK TEA MUSIC.